NARGOUT Number of Output Arguments

 Usage

-the function when it was called.
-FreeMat allows for
+a function when it was called.
+The general syntax for its use

 fewer return values to be requested from a function than were declared,